LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 You see that there is *no* static in the method heading, so the method is attached to the current instance implicitly.
-It can only be called when there *is* a current instance.
+It can only be called when there *is* a current instance (discussed below).
 Since the method only deals with the instance variables, no further parameters need to be given explicitly.

-(It is also declared ``private`` - it is a helping method only used privately, from *inside* the class.)
+(It is also declared ``private`` - It is a helping method only used privately, from *inside* the class.)

-The method uses the :ref:`gcd` function, discussed in the ``while`` loop section, to reduce the Rational to lowest terms.
+The method uses the :ref:`gcd-remainder-loop` function to reduce the Rational to lowest terms.

-Summarizing where there is a current object that can access its private instance variables:
+The instance variable names and method names used without an object reference and dot refer to the *current* instance.
+Whenever a constructor or method in the class is called, there is *always* a current object:

 #.
 In a constructor, referring to the object being created.
 #.
 When some method ``methodName`` is called with explicit dot notation,
     ``someObject.methodName()``,
-    then it is acting on ``someObject`` and its instance variables.
+    then it is acting on the current object ``someObject``.
 #.
-When a constructor or instance method (no ``static``) is called for the class,
+When a constructor or instance method (no ``static``) inside the class is called,
     there must already be a current object.
     If that constructor or instance method calls a further instance method inside the same class, without using dot notation, then the further method has the *same* current object.

+Again:  When a constructor or method refers to or sets an instance variable, without starting with "object.", it is referring to the *current object*, also referred to as *this* object.

 .. warning::
    These are the only places where there is a current object.